-The first section of our first time skiing tips guide will focus on choosing a resort, snow conditions, budget & the best time of year to go.
+The first section of our first-time skiing tips guide will focus on choosing a resort, snow conditions, budget & the best time of year to go.
 Narrowing it down all depends on your needs and wants.
 It takes a bit of time and research but is totally worth the hard work.
+These beginner skiing tips may seem basic but do not skip them as they are essential to having a care free vacation!

 Before going on any ski trip it is important to do some prior research, particularly when choosing the best ski resorts for beginners.
 Different resorts cater to different ski abilities, ranging from beginner to advanced.